The transformation of the healthcare system is taking place as you read this, and nursing graduate students can benefit from it:

 - A patient is readied for surgery.
 A variety of specialists move around the surgery room, but it's not a specially trained physician administering the anesthetic—it's a certified nurse anesthetist.

 - During a patient's recovery from an acute illness, it's decided that the patient no longer needs to stay in the hospital but isn't well enough to return home.
 The best place to continue the recovery is an intermediate-care facility.
-Who makes that decision?
+Who makes that decision and who oversees the physical and emotional rehabilitation programs at this facility?
 A clinical nurse specialist.
-Who oversees the physical and emotional rehabilitation programs at this facility?
-Another clinical nurse specialist.

-These health-care professionals are all advanced practice nurses (APNs).
-All have graduate-level degrees, and they serve as proof that the demand for workers with a nursing master's degree or nursing doctorate for advanced practice, clinical specialties, teaching, and research will double the supply.
+These healthcare professionals are all advanced practice nurses (APNs).
+All have graduate-level degrees, and they serve as proof that there is a demand for workers with a nursing master's degree or nursing doctorate in a variety of clinical specialties, as well as teaching and research roles.

 A master's degree in nursing is the educational core that allows advanced practice nurses to work as nurse practitioners, certified nurse-midwives, clinical nurse specialists, and certified nurse anesthetists.

 - Nurse practitioners conduct physical exams, diagnose and treat common acute illnesses and injuries, administer immunizations, manage chronic problems such as high blood pressure and diabetes, and order lab services and X-rays.